charisearter/ChariseArter/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on overhauling my whole portfolio using React and getting better at designing the back-end.
+- 🔭 I’m pllanning out my complete overhauling of my portfolio using React and getting better at designing the back-end.
-- 🌱 I’m currently learning AWS.
+- 🌱 I’m practicing becoming more proficient at Vanilla JavaScript to reinforce all I learned.
+- 💬 My plan is to move to Japan next.
+Being there will help my research for a future project I have planned.
 - 💬 Ask me about the best places to stay or eat in South Korea.
 - 📫 How to reach me: [@ChariseArter](https://twitter.com/ChariseArter) or [Charise Arter on Linkedin](https://www.linkedin.com/in/charisearter/)
 - 😄 Pronouns: She/Her